realworldocaml/mdx/README.md

        pull
            fetch the latest archives of the vendored libraries

-       status
-           summarise the libraries tracked by the duniverse

 COMMON OPTIONS
        --help[=FMT] (default=auto)
            Show this help in format FMT.
 The value FMT must be one of `auto',